iAbhishek91/optimus-automation/README.md

   > NOTE: `cucumber-js` is not an dependency for this framework.
 Instead `cucumber-js` required as a dependency on the framework/project consuming it.

-* **Three layer configuration**: This module processes three type of configurations: **CLI**, **/.optimusrc.js** and **default inbuilt configuration**.
+* **Three layer configuration**: This module processes three type of configurations namely **CLI**, **.optimusrc.js** and **default configuration**.
 These configurations are consumed directly by the core modules.
-Details about all the CLI options are mentioned below<<provide reference>>.
+Details about all the CLI options are mentioned <<provide reference>>.

   * **CLI** configurations can be passed from CLI.
-This provide flexibility for passing parameter to the modules.
-Configurations are transformed internally to command line arguments using `command-line-args` module.
+Providing flexibility for passing parameter to the modules using command prompt.
+CLI options are processed into command line arguments using [command-line-args](https://www.npmjs.com/package/command-line-args) module.

-    CLI has highest priority and will override the values passed from .optimusrc.js or default inbuilt configuration.
+    CLI has highest priority and will override the values passed from .optimusrc.js or default configuration.

   * **.optimusrc.js** is a configuration file kept at root of the project.
 This file exports an object containing configuration object specific to modules.
 Refer an example of full [/.optimusrc.js](https://github.com/iAbhishek91/boilerplate-optimus-automation/blob/master/.optimusrc.js) config file.